take0a/dbt-fusion/README.md

 ## Compiling from Source

-The primary cli in this repository is the `dbt-parser`.
+The primary CLI in this repository is the `dbt-sa-cli`.
 To compile the CLI, you need the Rust toolchain.

 Let's start with Rust, run the following command to install Rust on your machine: